ifm/documentation/Firmware/ReleaseNotes/FW_1.1.x/FW_1.1.x_migration_guide.md

 ### Camera use only: 6 heads @ 20Hz

 In FW versions `0.16.23`, `1.0.14` and `1.1.30` the ifm camera data retrieval and filter as well as additional processes are pinned to the CPUs ARM A57 cores: cores [0,3,4,5].
-Consequently, for the camera data use case (i.e. no ifm application), the user processes shall be pinned to the DENVER cores.
+Consequently, for the camera data use case (that is, no ifm application), the user processes shall be pinned to the DENVER cores.

 Additional solutions are available where CPU intensive point cloud filtering operations are offloaded to the GPU.
 This frees up CPU resources.
-Such offloading of point cloud processing is required if the 6 `O3R222` or `O3R225` head data streams are to be processed at 20 Hz, i.e. full frame rate, without any frames being dropped internally by the software frame.
+Such offloading of point cloud processing is required if the 6 `O3R222` or `O3R225` head data streams are to be processed at 20 Hz, that is, full frame rate, without any frames being dropped internally by the software frame.
 Please contact your local ifm support or support.robotics@ifm.com for detailed instructions for this use case.

 ### ODS application use case